SINET Showcase 2015.

 Noting that Bitcoin is byproduct of a distributed network, Van Cleef saw the legitimate use cases really lying in securities trading, not consumer transactions.
 Miller agreed: "It's not hard to envisage land titles, stocks, energy futures, medical records, and so on being stored in the blockchain."

-Partnering for Tomorrow.
+Partnering for tomorrow: cyber intelligence-sharing.

 Chaired by Ronald Green (Group Executive and CSIO, MasterCard), the panelists included James Katavolos (Citigroup), Jarrett Koulthoff (Spear Tip), Elias "Lou" Manousos (RiskIQ), Robert Novy (US Secret Service), and Greg Touhill (US Department of Homeland Security).
 The gist of the workshop was one specific kind of partnership: intelligence sharing.

 Touhill opened with a description of DHS efforts to anonymize and share the information on cyber threats it receives from its partners.
 Particularly important here, he said, is the Department's ongoing push for rapid declassification of actionable intelligence.

 As an executive at a private-sector intelligence company, Kolthoff emphasized that "there's always someone behind cyber attacks," and that knowing who they are and what their goals are is central to effective defense.
 Manousos added that it was valuable to "build a picture from the bad guys' perspective."

 Katavolos described the value of sharing info collected in the last few years' big hacks, notably those of Nasdaq and JPMorgan.
 Citigroup is seeing "industrial-scale cyber crime emerging from Eastern Europe and (especially) Russia."